valladaresr/Capstone-Bellabeat-Case-Study/README.md

 - rename columns
 - consistency date and time columns

-- merge daily_activity and daily_sleep to check for correlation
+- merge daily_activity and daily_sleep to check for correlation, maybe more activity= more sleep.

-Exported the results from my previous queries and will import them together with the other clean data files into Tableau Public to create visualizations.